jacqui-maclean/CurrencyConverter/README.md

-This is the currency converter used for the tech test.
-It uses hooks and the more modern steamlined approach to redux using createslice.
+Using hooks and the more modern steamlined approach to redux using createslice.

 <!-- # Getting Started with Create React App and Redux